 This study reveals that humidity is a key factor affecting CVD in the context of climate change.
 Humidity was also found to have a greater impact on health in the summer, with both dry and wet conditions increasing the risk of CVD.
-Therefore, more attention should be paid to the effects of humidity health. environmental on lt is recommended that humidity be controlled and maintained at a moderate level through measures, such as improving air circulation and using air conditioners and humidifiers.
+Therefore, more attention should be paid to the effects of environmental humidity on health.
+It is recommended that humidity be controlled and maintained at a moderate level through measures, such as improving air circulation and using air conditioners and humidifiers.